Roseola, rarely known as “sixth disease,” is a contagious illness that’s caused by a virus. It shows up as a fever followed by a signature skin rash.

 Doctors don’t prescribe antibiotic drugs for roseola because it’s caused by a virus.
 Antibiotics only work to treat illnesses caused by bacteria.

 Your doctor might tell you to give your child over-the-counter medicines, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) to help lower fever and reduce pain.

 Don’t give aspirin to a child under 18 years old.
 Use of this medicine has been linked to Reye's syndrome, which is a rare, but sometimes life-threatening, condition.
 Children and teens recovering from chickenpox or the flu, in particular, shouldn’t take aspirin.

 It’s important to give kids with roseola extra fluids, so they don’t get dehydrated.

-In certain children or adults with a weakened immune system, physicians might prescribe the antiviral drug ganciclovir (Cytovene) to treat roseola.
+In certain children or adults with a weakened immune system, physicians the antiviral drug ganciclovir (Cytovene) to treat roseola.